American Evolution™ Legacy Projects

 June 12-13, 2018

-Montpelier, Orange, Virginia
+James Madison’s Montpelier, Orange, Virginia

 The fourth annual Montpelier Roundtable on James Madison and the American Constitution roundtable brings scholars to Montpelier whose research and writing specialize in James Madison, his political thought, and the creation of the American Constitution.
 It will provide scholars with an opportunity to gather and discuss their work in an open, collaborative, and inspiring environment.
 It is our great hope that this roundtable will serve to strengthen the ties amongst the community of scholars studying James Madison, and will from year to year bring those engaged in that work to his home, Montpelier.
-A digital archive of the proceedings will be available following the event.
+Video and digital archives of the proceedings will be available following the event.

 TENACITY: Women in Jamestown and Early Virginia Special Exhibition